jsan96/To-do-list-mern-app/README.md

-# Life List by Joaquin, Brandon, Jesus, Aj, and Ashley
+# Life List by Joaquin, Brandon, Jesus, AJ, and Ashley

 <!-- TABLE OF CONTENTS -->